How to read the Visa Bulletin

 Each visa bulletin has dedicated charts for China, India, Mexico, and the Philippines, for which the wait times are often much higher than for other countries as the annual demand for Green Cards vastly exceeds the 7% limit described above.

-Within the F2A visa category (the green card for spouses of existing green card holders) specifically, the wait time is mostly the same for everyone.
-This is because the F2A category does not count towards the cap, and so there is typically no additional wait for spouses from China, India, Mexico, and the Philippines.
+Within the F2A visa category (the Green Card for spouses of existing green card holders) specifically, the wait time is mostly the same for everyone.
+This is because the F2A category does not count towards the cap, so there is typically no additional wait for spouses from China, India, Mexico, and the Philippines.

 This process is a little complicated, so we’ve given a few examples to see how it would play out.

 Country of Origin: Mainland China; Visa Category: F1